crypt0rr/kb/content/tools/framework/impacket_old/index.md

 ---
-title : "Impacket"
+title : "Impacket_old"
 # pre : ' '
 description : "Is a collection of Python classes for working with network protocols." date : 2020-03-16T12:37:21+01:00
 # hidden : true
-# draft : true
+draft : true
 weight : 0
 # tags : ['']
 ---